pepmartinez/keuss/docusaurus/blog/2024-01-23-queues-on-mongo-part-2.md

 | push      | `coll.insertOne ({payload: params.item, when: params.when OR now()})`  |
 | pop       | `coll.findOneAndDelete({when < now()}).payload`                 |

-One of the obvious changes is, we no longer insert the item as is: we encapsulate it inside an _envelope_ where we put extra information; in this case, a timestamp stating when the object should start being elligible for a `pop` operation.
+One of the obvious changes is, we no longer insert the item as is: we encapsulate it inside an _envelope_ where we put extra information; in this case, a timestamp stating when the object should start being eligible for a `pop` operation.
 Thus, the `pop` will only affect items whose `when` timestamp lies in the past, and ignore those with the timestamp still in the future

 Then, in order to keep the performance close to `O(1)` we must be sure the collection has an index on `when`; moreover, it would be advisable to also order the `findOneAndDelete` operation by `when`, descending: this way we will add best-effort ordering, where elements with a longer-due timestamp are popped first

 ## Adding reserve-commit-rollback
-A feture that should be offered on every decent QMW is the ability to reserve an item, then process it and commit it once done, or rollback it if something fails and we want it to be retried later (or by other consumer)
+A feature that should be offered on every decent QMW is the ability to reserve an item, then process it and commit it once done, or rollback it if something fails and we want it to be retried later (or by other consumer)

-This allows for what's known as _at-least-once_ semmantics: every item in the queue is guaranteed to be treated at least once even in the event of consumer failure.
-IT _does not_ guarantee lack of duplications, though.
+This allows for what's known as _at-least-once_ semantics: every item in the queue is guaranteed to be treated at least once even in the event of consumer failure.
+It _does not_ guarantee lack of duplications, though.
 By contrast, the simple _pop_ model provides _at_most_once_ semantics: duplications are guaranteed to not to happen, but at the cost of risk of item loss if a consumer malfunctions

-Reserve-commit-rollback model cam be expressed as the following extension of the _delay/schedule_ model above :
+Reserve-commit-rollback model can be expressed as the following extension of the _delay/schedule_ model above :

 | operation | implementation base                                                                                   |